Harry Bennett: Bennett's lodge

 Bennett had a lodge built for him in Freeman Township, Michigan, on Lost Lake.
-The house is constructed of brick and concrete block with concrete siding fashioned to make it look like a log cabin.
-It has wooden floors and wall paneling, a 128-foot (39 m) long porch, and a stone fireplace.
+The house is constructed of brick and concrete block with concrete siding fashioned to resemble a log cabin.
+It had wooden floors and wall paneling, a 128-foot (39 m) long porch, and a stone fireplace.
 Chairs and sofas for the house were custom made by the finest craftsmen and upholstered using the highest grade of leather that Ford acquired for use in their most luxurious automobiles of the era.

 The swimming pool beside the house provided more than the usual entertainment to Bennett and his guests: The pool was constructed with a viewing room (complete with wet bar) adjacent to the pool.
 A glass window looked into the pool under water, so Harry and company could enjoy watching their female guests swim.

 Since Bennett was always worried about being under attack, he included many security features in the lodge.
 The lodge was surrounded by a moat full of pointed posts.
 The bridge over the moat was kept loaded with dynamite.

 The lodge has many custom features.
 Hidden behind a hinged bookcase in the study is a secret passageway which leads to the dock.
 Every step of the staircase in the passageway is a different height from the others to make tripping more likely.
 Bennett would practice running down the steps to memorize their spacing in order to give him an advantage if pursued.
 One hidden room had access to a central point in the ventilation system, where conversations from multiple rooms could be clearly overheard.

 The roof of the building featured a guard station parapet at one end, complete with a fireplace to keep Bennett's men warm while on 24-hour armed watch when Bennett was at the lodge in colder months.
 Bennett had a private airfield with an airplane at the other end of Lost Lake.
 In the event of an attack, Bennett could take the secret passageway, emerge by the dock, take a boat across the lake, and escape by airplane.
 An attack never came.

 The lodge and property were purchased in 1964 by the Boy Scouts of America, Clinton Valley Council.
 The property was developed for the Lost Lake Scout Reservation.
 The lodge was abandoned after the reservation was closed.
 Much of the furniture remains, but the pool has fallen into disrepair.
 Trees have been planted on the airfield.